c4urself/bump2version/README.md

   Available in the template context are `current_version` and `new_version` as well as `current_[part]` and `new_[part]` (e.g. '`current_major`'
   or '`new_patch`').
-  In addtion, all environment variables are exposed, prefixed with `$`.
+  In addition, all environment variables are exposed, prefixed with `$`.
   You can also use the variables `now` or `utcnow` to get a current timestamp.
 Both accept datetime formatting (when used like as in `{now:%d.%m.%Y}`).